I1820/ElRunner/README.md

 ## Introduction
-GoRunner runs Python3 code when specific events come, but it ensure you, you will have one instance of your code in running state. its provides runtime python library [runtime.py] for you application in order to have required packages and ...
+GoRunner runs Python3 code when specific events come, but it ensure you, you will have one instance of your code in running state. its provides runtime python library [runtime.py] for you application in order to have required packages and functions.

 <p align = "center">
   <img alt="GoRunner Architecture" src="assets/GoRunner.png">